Clifford Miranda

-Clifford Rayes Miranda (born 11 July 1982) is an Indian professional football manager and former player who is the current head coach of Indian Super League club Odisha.
+Clifford Rayes Miranda (born 11 July 1982) is an Indian professional football manager and former player who is the head coach of Indian Super League club Chennaiyin.

-In his playing career, he mostly played for Dempo in the National Football League and the I-League from 2000–2015.
-During his time with the Goan side, Miranda won five league titles and four domestic cup honours.

-Miranda played for the India national team from 2005 to 2014, earning 45 caps and scoring six goals.
+Miranda was an attacking midfielder who spent most of his career with Dempo in the National Football League and the I-League from 2000 to 2015.
+During his time with the Goan side, he won five league titles and four domestic cup honours.
+He was capped 45 times for the India national team from 2005 to 2014.
 He was a part of 2008 AFC Challenge Cup winning Indian team, thus qualifying for the AFC Asian Cup after 27 years.
-He also won two SAFF Championships.
+He also won two the SAFF Championship twice.

+After retiring as a player, Miranda coached Goa Reserves and won the Goa Professional League title.
+He joined Goa an assistant coach in 2019, later took over the first-team as an in interim head coach in 2020 and won the league title.
+In 2022, Miranda was appointed as an assistant coach at Odisha.
+Promoted as an interim head coach in 2023, he won the Super Cup and qualification to AFC Cup group stage.
+In August 2023, he was appointed as the head coach of India national under-23 team.

 Club career

 After starting his career with the Salcete FC, a team renowned in South Goa for being a nursery of young players.
 He moved to the prestigious Tata Football Academy in Jamshedpur where he honed his football skills for four years.

 Clifford was the only TFA graduate from his batch to sign a professional contract when he signed for Dempo, a second division club in 2000.
 He helped Dempo lift the National League title five times and the Indian Federation Cup in 2004.
 He was also part of the team that played the 2008 AFC Cup semi-finals.

 In July 2015 Miranda was drafted to play for Atlético de Kolkata in the 2015 Indian Super League.